DoctorDavinci/OrX_ITAOT/GameData/OrX/README.md

 ------------------------------------------------------------------

-All other code contained within DHC is licensed as do what you want with it
+All other code contained within OrX is licensed GPLv3

-Copyright © 2019 DoctorDavinci
+Copyright Â© 2019 DoctorDavinci

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.